-UW Cognitive Science is a free of charge full-time 2-year master’s programme which combines areas such as psychology, computer science, philosophy and neurobiology.
-The studies are conducted by the Faculty of Psychology UW in cooperation with the Institute of Philosophy UW.
+UW Cognitive Science is full-time 2-year master’s programme which combines areas such as psychology, computer science, philosophy and neurobiology.
+The studies are conducted by the Faculty of Psychology UW in cooperation with the Faculty of Philosophy UW.

 More information on www.zip.uw.edu.pl.